 - Medium-Sized Duffel Bag or Backpack

-- Navy Overland Shirt
+- Navy Overland T-Shirt (1)

-- T-Shirt (3)
+- Synthetic T-Shirt (3)

-- Long-Sleeve T-Shirt (2)
+- Lightweight Long-Sleeve T-Shirt (1)

 - Synthetic Shorts (3)

 - Fleece Pants (1)

 - Underwear (7)

 - Athletic Socks (5)

-- Hat with Visor
+- Hat with Visor (1)

-- Winter Hat
+- Winter Hat (1)

-Students sometimes prefer to sleep in shorts and a T-shirt instead of bringing pajamas.
+Students sometimes prefer to sleep in shorts and a T-shirt instead of pajamas.

-- Waterproof Raincoat
+- Raincoat (1)

 - Fleece Jacket or Pullover (1)

-- Packable Synthetic or Down Jacket
+- Lightweight Synthetic or Down Jacket (1)

 - Sleeping Bag

-A lightweight, compact sleeping bag rated to 30 degrees Fahrenheit or less.
+A lightweight, compact sleeping bag rated to 20 degrees Fahrenheit or less.
 We recommend either synthetic or treated down material.
 Your sleeping bag should compress into a stuff sack no larger than 20" in length.

 - Sleeping Pad

 - Flashlight or Headlamp

 - Bowl, Mug & Utensils

-6" to 8" plastic dish or bowl with top, insulated plastic mug, spoon, fork and knife.
+6" to 8" plastic dish or bowl with top, insulated plastic mug, spoon, fork, and knife.
 These don't need to be special camping utensils (a Tupperware dish and regular utensils are fine).

-- Water Bottle
+- 1-Liter Water Bottle

 - Water Shoes

 Closed-toed sport sandals, water shoes or old sneakers to wear on the water.
-Sandals must have a heel strap for activities such as kayaking, rafting or canoeing (flip flops and Crocs are not acceptable).
+Sandals must have a heel strap for activities such as kayaking, rafting, or canoeing (flip flops and Crocs are not acceptable).